Sava: Sources

 The Sava River is formed from the Sava Dolinka and the Sava Bohinjka headwaters in northwest Slovenia.
 The drainage basin has other key tributaries, including the 52 km Sora, the 27 km Tržič Bistrica and the 17 km Radovna rivers—flowing into the Sava at confluences as far east downstream as Medvode.

-The Sava Dolinka rises at the Zelenci Pools near Kranjska Gora, Slovenia, in a valley separating the Julian Alps from the Karavanke mountain range.
+The Sava Dolinka rises at the Zelenci Pools near Kranjska Gora, Slovenia, in a valley separating the Julian Alps from the Karawanks mountain range.
 The spring is near the Slovene-Italian border at 833 m above sea level, in a drainage divide between the Adriatic and Danube basins.
 The Sava Dolinka spring is fed by groundwater possibly exhibiting bifurcation of source karst aquifer to the Sava and Soča basins.
 Nadiža creek, a short losing stream flowing nearby, is the source of Zelenci Pools water.
 The Sava Dolinka is considered the Sava's initial, 45 km segment.

 The Sava Bohinjka originates in Ribčev Laz, at the confluence of the Jezernica, a short watercourse flowing out from Lake Bohinj and the Mostnica River.
-Some sources define the Jezernica as a part of the Sava Bohinjka, specifying the latter as flowing directly out of the lake, while another group of sources include Savica, rising at the southern flank of Triglav as the 78 m Savica Falls, downstream from Triglav Lakes Valley, and flowing into the lake, as a part of the Sava Bohinjka.
+Some sources define the Jezernica as a part of the Sava Bohinjka, specifying the latter as flowing directly out of the lake, while another group of sources include the Savica, rising at the southern flank of Triglav as the 78 m Savica Falls, downstream from Triglav Lakes Valley, and flowing into the lake, as a part of the Sava Bohinjka.
 The watercourse flows 41 km—including the length of the Savica—east to Radovljica, where it discharges into the Sava Dolinka.
 Downstream from the confluence, the river is referred to as the Sava.

 Course

 The Sava spans Central-Southeast Europe, flowing through Slovenia, Croatia, Serbia and along the Bosnia-Herzegovina border.
 Its total length is 990 km, including the 45 km Sava Dolinka and the 945 km Sava proper.
 As a right tributary of the Danube, the river belongs to the Black Sea drainage basin.
 The Sava River is the third longest tributary of the Danube, slightly shorter than the 966 km Tisza and the 950 km Prut—the Danube's two longest tributaries—when the Sava Dolinka headwater is excluded from its course.
 It is also the largest tributary of the Danube by discharge.
-The river course is sometimes used to describe the northern boundary of the Balkans, and the southern border of the Central Europe.
-Before the breakup of Yugoslavia in 1991, the Sava was the longest river lying completely within the country.
+The river's course is sometimes used to describe the northern boundary of the Balkans, and the southern border of the Central Europe.
+Before the breakup of Yugoslavia in 1991 the Sava was the longest river lying completely within the country.